Titan Safety Squat Bar vs Bells of Steel Trap Bar: Which Do You Need? (2026)

 The Bottom Line

-Both bars are outstanding values under $200.
-The trap bar wins as a first specialty bar because it replaces more exercises and is safer for solo training.
-The SSB wins for dedicated squatters who want to train around shoulder problems and build serious squat strength.
+Both bars are outstanding values under $200, and both solve real problems that limit lifters who only train with a straight barbell.
+The trap bar wins as a first specialty bar because it replaces more exercises, works for more people out of the box, and is safer for solo training.
+The SSB wins for dedicated squatters who want to train around shoulder problems and build serious squat strength with a proven powerlifting variation.

-Either way, you're making a smart investment.
-Specialty bars aren't luxuries — they're how you keep training hard without destroying your joints.
+Either way, you are making a smart investment in training longevity.
+Specialty bars are not luxuries — they are how you keep training hard for decades without destroying your joints.
+At these prices, the only regret most lifters have is not buying them sooner.

 Related Content